 The recent history of the Golden Boot

-But despite that recent fall, it’s still now nine years since fewer than 22 goals was enough to win the Golden Boot – in 2010/11, Carlos Tevez and Dimitar Berbatov shared the award with 20 goals each.
+However, despite that fall, it has been 12 years since fewer than 22 goals were enough to win the Golden Boot – in 2010/11, Carlos Tevez and Dimitar Berbatov shared the award with 20 goals each.

-So with an eye on the market ahead of the forthcoming 2020/21 campaign, we need to consider who might be capable of scoring at least 22 times.
+With an eye on the market at the start of the 2023/24 campaign, we need to consider who might be capable of scoring at least 22 times.

-In the last five Premier League seasons, there have been 14 examples of a player reaching this particular goal benchmark.
-Only nine different players have achieved this feat though; Harry Kane has done so three times, Pierre-Emerick Aubameyang, Mohamed Salah and Jamie Vardy twice, with Sergio Aguero, Danny Ings, Romelu Lukaku, Sadio Mané and Alexis Sanchez doing so once.
+In the last five Premier League seasons, there have been 12 examples of a player reaching this benchmark.
+Only eight different players have achieved this feat though; Mohamed Salah has done so three times, Pierre-Emerick Aubameyang and Harry Kane twice, with Haaland, Danny Ings, Sadio Mané, Son Heung-min, and Jamie Vardy doing so once.

-It isn’t always vital to hit the ground in running in order to score at least 22 goals.
-Six of our sample of 14 instances saw the player score more goals after the half way point, with three having an even split and five netting more than half of their goals in the opening 19 match weeks.
+It appears to be vital to hit the ground running to score at least 22 goals.
+Eight of our sample of 12 instances from 2018/19 onwards saw the player score more goals before the halfway point, with two having an even split, and just two netting more than half of their goals in the final 19 match weeks.
+Son Heung-min took a share of the 2021/22 award with 12 goals in the final 10 matches, but he is an exception rather than the rule.

-Unless the player you think will win the market happens to be Vardy, it’s not essential for your pick to go on a long streak of scoring in every game.
-The Leicester talisman set the Premier League record for consecutive scoring with 11 games in the Foxes’ title winning campaign of 2015/16, and followed that up this season with an eight game run which looked to have set his side up for a top four finish.
+With Jamie Vardy not in contention for 2023/24, it likely isn’t essential for your pick to go on a long streak of scoring in every game.
+The Leicester talisman set the Premier League record for consecutive scoring with 11 games in the Foxes’ title winning campaign of 2015/16, and later followed that up in 2019/20 with an eight-game run which helped him to be top scorer.

-What appears to be more important is to score regularly.
-Take Raheem Sterling – he scored 20 league goals this season, but only netted in 14 games.
-Every player who netted at least 22 times in the last five seasons scored in at least 15 games, and an average of 18.
+It is more important to score regularly.
+Every player who netted at least 22 times in the last five seasons scored in at least 16 games, and in an average of 18.7.

-As a general rule, consistency is important.
 Durability is a key factor too, as no player has ever been the Premier League’s top scorer without making at least 30 appearances.
-It seems it’s vital to be fit as the season draws to a close if a player wants to be in the mix for the top scorer award.
+Haaland’s performance in the first half of last season suggested he could potentially do it, but it seems vital to be fit as the season draws to a close if a player wants to be in the mix for the Golden Boot award.

 Using statistics to identify trends

-But why does the improved scoring rate after the half way point occur?
-As seasons progress, teams get more tired which makes space easier to come by.
-Struggling clubs may have to open up more in pursuit of three points, and in the last few weeks of a season some teams have nothing but pride to play for.
+It being that way round made far more sense.
+As seasons progress, teams get more tired, which makes space easier to come by.
+Struggling clubs may have to open up more in pursuit of three points, and in the last few weeks of a season, some teams have nothing but pride to play for.

 The information here can be a useful guide, but nothing is set in stone.
-However, 11 of the 14 seasons in the study saw the player score at least five goals in the opening ten games, so if your Golden Boot tip doesn’t do likewise next season, chances are they aren’t going to score at least 22 goals or win the prize.
+However, nine of the 12 seasons in the study saw the player score at least six goals in the opening 10 games, so if your Golden Boot pick doesn’t do likewise, chances are they aren’t going to score at least 22 goals or win the prize.

 Get the latest Premier League odds on all of this season's matches with Pinnacle.